Search

 Activities of Daily Living or ADLs are crucial to daily independence.
 Individuals need to be able to take care of themselves.
 Social storyboards are an excellent way to introduce and reinforce those life skills.
 Storyboards can be easily updated to reflect an individual’s progress or preferences.

-More Social Stories Examples
+More Social Stories and Daily Living Examples

 If you are new to social stories, please read our introduction to social stories that covers the basics of social stories and how to make effective ones.